sinclairzx81/typebox/readme.md

 ### Values

 TypeBox can create values from types.
-It will create reasonable defaults for each value, but you can override this by specifying a `default` value via options.
+It creates reasonable defaults for each value which can overrided by specifying a `default` value.

 ```typescript
 import { Value } from '@sinclair/typebox/value'